nadiaverdha/AppliedDeepLearning/README.md

 Even though BLEU-4 of model III seemed to increase during training, this was not the case when evaluating the model on test set.

 Soon after fitting model III, I realized that something could be slightly wrong with my implementation.
 In the beginning I had not sorted captions that were inputed to the Decoder based on their length, and I realized that this might really be important.
 Sorting captions allows them to be aligned with each-other and leads to the model focusing on important parts and not on the pad tokens.Therefore, for my model IV I implemented this change and as a reasult, there was an increase in the BLEU-4 metric.
 Last but not least, I decided to train the model again and this time also fine-tune the encoder.Its results are represented in the last row of table above.

-The table below summarizes the results of two above mentioned papers and my best model:
+The table below summarizes the results of two papers I have mentioned above (VLP) is state-of-the-art and my best model:
 | Implementation  | BLEU-1 | BLEU-2 | BLEU-3 | BLEU-4|
 | ---  | ------| ------| ------|------|
 | Show, Attend and Tell | 66.7 | 43.4| 28.8 | 19.1
 | VLP |-| -| -| 31.1
 |My Best Implementation|65.27 | 42.49 | 26.39 | 16.43

+Unfortunatey, I was hoping to achieve a BLEU-4 metric of 20, but the best I could get was 16.43.

 #### Project Structure